Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points/core_extensions.md

 This extension point actually comes from `DokkaBase` and is not a core extension point, but it's used in `SingleModuleGeneration` nonetheless.
-If you are implementing your own plugin without relying on `DokkaBase`, you can either have something similar or rely on [DocumentableTransformer](#documentabletransformer).
+If you are implementing your own plugin without relying on `DokkaBase`, you can either introduce a similar extension point or rely on [DocumentableTransformer](#documentabletransformer) which will be discussed below.

 `PreMergeDocumentableTransformer` allows applying any transformation to [Documentables model](../data_model/documentables.md) before different source sets are merged.

 Useful if you want to filter/map existing documentables.
-For instance, if you want to only include members annotated as `@PublicAPI`, you most likely need an implementation of `PreMergeDocumentableTransformer`.
+For instance, if you want to exclude members annotated with `@Internal`, you most likely need an implementation of `PreMergeDocumentableTransformer`.

-For simple condition-based filtering of documentables consider extending `SuppressedByConditionDocumentableFilterTransformer` - it implements `PreMergeDocumentableTransformer` and only requires one function to be overriden and takes care of the rest.
+For simple condition-based filtering of documentables consider extending `SuppressedByConditionDocumentableFilterTransformer` - it implements `PreMergeDocumentableTransformer` and only requires one function to be overridden.
+The rest is taken care of.

 #### DocumentableMerger